mapattacker/cheatsheets/cmd.md

 `where python`            --show file path of a program

-`tree`                    --show tree structure of directories & files
+`tree`                    --show tree structure of current directory and within

 `netsh wlan show profile` --show all wifi profiles that you have saved